The Allman Brothers Band: Subsequent activities

+In 2016, a band called Les Brers formed and toured the U.S. The group included former Allman Brothers Band members Butch Trucks, Jaimoe, Oteil Burbridge, Marc Quinones, and Jack Pearson, along with Pat Bergeson on guitar, Bruce Katz on keyboards, and Lamar Williams, Jr. (son of former ABB bassist Lamar Williams) on vocals.

-In January 2017, founding member Butch Trucks died from a self-inflicted gunshot wound.
-That May, founding member Gregg Allman died from complications arising from liver cancer at the age of 69, putting an end to any possibilities of a reunion.
+In January 2017, Butch Trucks died from a self-inflicted gunshot wound at the age of 69.
+That May, Gregg Allman died from liver cancer at the age of 69.

-In January 2020, the five surviving members of the final Allman Brothers lineup, calling themselves the Brothers, announced their intentions to hold a show to celebrate the 50th anniversary of the band on March 10 at Madison Square Garden.
+In January 2020, the five surviving members of the final Allman Brothers lineup (Jaimoe, Oteil Burbridge, Marc Quinones, Warren Haynes, and Derek Trucks), calling themselves the Brothers, announced their intentions to hold a show to celebrate the 50th anniversary of the band on March 10 at Madison Square Garden.
 The concert lasted over four hours, with Duane Trucks taking the place of his uncle on drums, proto-Allmans member Reese Wynans taking the place of Gregg Allman on organ, and Warren Haynes taking on Gregg Allman's vocal parts.
 In addition pianist and past member Chuck Leavell joined the band for about half the numbers played.
 (Dickey Betts was invited to participate but his health precluded him from traveling although he wished the event be successful.)
 Like the final Beacon show, the Brothers 50 concert was dominated by material from the group's first five albums.
 The show was one of the last large concerts to take place before the 2020 coronavirus pandemic in North America forced the shutdown of such events; some people accordingly did not go to it, and indeed especially due to the older demographic of the group's fan base, Derek Trucks would subsequently wonder whether it had been wise to move forward with it.

+On April 18, 2024, Dickey Betts died of cancer and chronic obstructive pulmonary disease at the age of 80, leaving Jaimoe as the last surviving original member of the Allman Brothers Band.

+The Brothers formed again in April 2025, five years after the original show, for two appearances at Madison Square Garden.
+The lineup was the same as before, except that veteran musical collaborator Joe Russo filled the Butch Trucks drumming slot; in addition, Isaac Eady of the Tedeschi Trucks Band relieved Jaimoe at times.
+A review in Goldmine magazine agreed with the observation that, "Time passes, but these shows proved that the music of the Allman Brothers is timeless."